alberthfang/alberthfang.github.io/_pages/research.md

 author_profile: true
 ---

+## Working Papers and Manuscripts in Preparation

+**How Racial Minorities Evaluate Trade-offs between Descriptive and Partisan Representation**

+> [Local PDF](../research/tradeoffs_paper.pdf) &bull; <a onclick="openClose('tradeoffs')" style="cursor: pointer;">Abstract <i class="far fa-plus-square" aria-hidden="true"></i></a>

+> <p markdown="1" id="tradeoffs" class="texter">Despite the alignment between racial minorities and the Democratic Party, racial minorities often confront tensions between their racial and partisan group interests.
+How do cross-pressured minorities navigate such trade-offs?
+Examining the case of racial redistricting using original data from a nationally representative survey of over 2,400 Blacks, Latinos, and Asian Americans, I designed a novel experiment to assess how minorities evaluate trade-offs between their preferences for descriptive racial and Democratic representation that potentially arise when creating majority-minority districts.
+I find that cross-pressured minorities perceive decreasing returns in the number of costly majority-minority districts and instrumentally view Democratic (Republican) legislative majorities as beneficial (harmful) to their welfare.
+These results inform broader questions about how individuals with multiple political group identities evaluate trade-offs involving competing group interests, and shed light on how cross-pressured minorities navigate conflicts between their racial and partisan interests to form political preferences in a racially polarized party system.</p>{: .notice--primary}

+<div style="font-size: 6px; line-height: 6px;">&nbsp;</div>

+**Electoral Competition and Racial Minorities' Demand for Accountable Symbolic Representatives**

+> <a onclick="openClose('symbacc')" style="cursor: pointer;">Abstract <i class="far fa-plus-square" aria-hidden="true"></i></a>

+> <p markdown="1" id="symbacc" class="texter">Do racial minorities punish co-racial representatives for bad behavior in office?
+Analyzing an original experiment conducted with over 1,600 Black, Latinx, and Asian American subjects, I find that racial minorities want their unchallenged descriptive representative to face electoral competition from co-partisan primary challengers when she engages in bad behavior.
+I also find that when a descriptive representative faces a co-partisan primary challenger, minority voters' in-group bias for their co-racial representative is effectively erased when she engages in bad behavior.
+These results challenge conventional accounts of minority voters as blind cheerleaders for co-racial politicians and illuminate the conditions under which minority voters demand accountability from their symbolic representatives.</p>{: .notice--primary}

+<div style="font-size: 6px; line-height: 6px;">&nbsp;</div>

+**Perceived Bureaucratic Bias and the Psychology of Civil Rights Mobilization**

+> <a onclick="openClose('pbb')" style="cursor: pointer;">Abstract <i class="far fa-plus-square" aria-hidden="true"></i></a>

+> <p markdown="1" id="pbb" class="texter">Do expectations of bureaucratic bias affect whether citizens decide to make claims on the state?
+Building on the notion of racialized and gendered partisanship, I argue that partisans employ the party controlling the bureaucracy as a key heuristic to infer the degree of group-specific bias in government, and that these inferences affect their likelihood of making claims on the state in raced and gendered policy domains.
+I test this theory in the context of minority decision-making about civil rights mobilization conditional on experiencing discrimination.
+Analyzing data from a novel survey experiment fielded on a large sample of over 4,000 subjects, including oversamples of Blacks, Latinxs, Asian Americans, and women, I find that racial minorities and women who are Democrats employ such a heuristic and state they are less likely to file formal racial and sex discrimination complaints, respectively, with a governmental fair employment agency when the agency is controlled by Republicans instead of Democrats.
+Moreover, white Republicans and Republican men are more likely to claim reverse racism and sexism and state they are more likely to file complaints when the agency is under Republican control.
+These results shed new light on the channels through which partisan and social identities interact with partisan contexts to affect the politics of enforcing anti-discrimination laws and citizen-state interactions.</p>{: .notice--primary}

+<div style="font-size: 6px; line-height: 6px;">&nbsp;</div>

+**Perceptions of Deservingness and the Politicization of Social Insurance: Evidence from Disability Insurance in the United States**  with Gregory A. Huber. _(under review)_

+> [Local PDF](../research/ssdi_paper.pdf) &bull; [Online Appendix](../research/ssdi_appx.pdf) &bull; <a onclick="openClose('ssdi')" style="cursor: pointer;">Abstract <i class="far fa-plus-square" aria-hidden="true"></i></a>

+> <p markdown="1" id="ssdi" class="texter">Concerns about the deservingness of policy beneficiaries appear to explain skepticism about redistributive social assistance programs.
+Many social insurance programs, despite requiring beneficiaries to pay in ahead of time, require discretionary evaluations of the merits of claims for benefits.
+Do perceptions of deservingness also affect attitudes toward these discretionary social insurance programs?
+Examining the politics of Social Security Disability Insurance (SSDI), a program whose size and beneficiaries have been increasingly politicized, we investigate these questions by analyzing novel survey data and two experiments conducted on national surveys.
+We show that people use information about a beneficiary's eligibility-determining medical impairment as a cue to infer their deservingness.
+Moreover, support for SSDI is responsive to policy arguments emphasizing the program's social insurance features and potential abuse.
+Our findings demonstrate important psychological processes relevant to the contemporary politicization of social insurance programs involving discretionary eligibility rules.</p>{: .notice--primary}

+<div style="font-size: 6px; line-height: 6px;">&nbsp;</div>

+**Perceptions of Program Abuse and Support for Social Insurance**  with Scott E. Bokemper and Gregory A. Huber. _(under review)_

+> [Local PDF](../research/ssdilab_paper.pdf) &bull; [Online Appendix](../research/ssdilab_appx.pdf) &bull; <a onclick="openClose('ssdilab')" style="cursor: pointer;">Abstract <i class="far fa-plus-square" aria-hidden="true"></i></a>

+> <p markdown="1" id="ssdilab" class="texter">Do perceptions of abuse in public social insurance programs undercut program support?
+Answering this causal question is difficult because perceptions of program abuse can arise from multiple potential causes including prior opposition to the program.
+Examining the case of disability insurance, we circumvent these challenges using multiple laboratory experiments involving a novel simulated political economy to study the interplay between labor market shocks, program abuse, perceptions of abuse, and preferences for benefit levels.
+We find that negative labor market shocks that preclude injured workers from returning to work at their pre-injury wage upon recovery increases the probability of staying on disability instead of working at a lower-wage job despite being healthy.
+Further, when benefits are costly, learning about program abuse causes workers unaffected by labor market shocks to prefer lower benefit levels.
+Our results demonstrate an important channel by which shocks to market employment diminish support for government social insurance.</p>{: .notice--primary}

+<div style="font-size: 6px; line-height: 6px;">&nbsp;</div>

 ## Publications

 **Can the Government Deter Discrimination?
 Evidence from a Randomized Intervention in New York City**  with Andrew M. Guess and Macartan Humphreys.
 Forthcoming, _The Journal of Politics_.